 The Feerick, Treanor, and Martin Scholarships are merit-based and awarded at the discretion of the Admissions Committee.
 Along with the essay, the Admissions Committee will make awards based on all materials in each applicant’s file.

 Recipients will remain responsible for fees and living, travel, books, and other expenses.

 All application materials and the essay must be received by this date to be considered.

-*Those seeking to start their LL.M. studies in spring 2018 should submit their applications to the fall 2017 term to be considered for the Feerick, Treanor, or Martin Scholarship.
-If awarded, recipients may defer their start date to spring 2018.
+*Those seeking to start their LL.M. studies in spring should submit their applications to the preceding fall term to be considered for the Feerick, Treanor, or Martin Scholarship.
+If awarded, recipients may defer their start date to spring.
 Freerick, Treanor, and Martin Scholarships may not be deferred for more than one semester.